 National Oilwell Varco is 0.94% of the Vanguard Energy ETF (VDE).
 VDE fell 6% in the past year, which was the same as NOV’s stock price fall during the period.

 Compared to NOV’s $74 million net loss in 2Q17, Schlumberger (SLB) recorded an $81 million net loss in 2Q17.
 Halliburton (HAL) recorded a ~$28 million net income in 2Q17, and Oil States International (OIS) recorded a ~$14 million net loss in 2Q17.
 Read more about Schlumberger in Market Realist’s Schlumberger: Bumpy Roads Might Be in Its Future.

 NOV’s growth drivers: Negatives

 - the Completion & Production Solutions segment’s offshore business decline

 NOV’s growth drivers: Positives

-How dependent is National Oilwell Varco’s business on the US rig count?
-We’ll discuss that question in the next part of this series.
+How much does National Oilwell Varco’s business depend on the US rig count?
+We’ll find out in the next part of this series.